Sport in Pakistan: Cricket

+International Test and one-day matches are played between the Pakistan national cricket team and foreign opponents regularly.
+Women's cricket is also very popular, with Kiran Baluch holding the current record for the highest score in a women's test match with her innings of 242.
+The Pakistan Cricket Board controls both the men's and women's games.
+The 2020 Pakistan Super League events was hosted entirely by Pakistan.

-Notable cricketers from Pakistan include Aaqib Javed, Ramiz Raja, Shoaib Akhtar, Younis Khan, Saqlain Mushtaq, Mushtaq Ahmed, Abdul Qadir, Wasim Akram, Zaheer Abbas, Javed Miandad, Saeed Anwar, Muhammad Yousaf, Inzamam-ul-Haq, Waqar Younis, Shahid Afridi, the Mohammad brothers (Hanif, Mushtaq, Sadiq and Wazir) and Imran Khan.
+Notable cricketers from Pakistan include Aaqib Javed, Ramiz Raja, Babar Azam, Shoaib Akhtar, Younis Khan, Saqlain Mushtaq, Mushtaq Ahmed, Abdul Qadir, Wasim Akram, Zaheer Abbas, Javed Miandad, Saeed Anwar, Muhammad Yousaf, Inzamam-ul-Haq, Waqar Younis, Shahid Afridi, the Mohammad brothers (Hanif, Mushtaq, Sadiq and Wazir) and Imran Khan.
 Imran Khan has been named in the ICC Cricket Hall of Fame.
 Saeed Anwar's 194 runs against India remained the record for most runs by a batsman in an ODI for 11 years which was broken by Fakhar Zaman's 210 against Zimbabwe in 2018.
 Shoaib Akhtar holds the record of delivering the fastest delivery in the history of cricket.
-Shahid Afridi holds numerous records i.e. the 3rd fastest century in ODIs, the highest number of sixes in international cricket.
+Shahid Afridi holds numerous records i.e. the 3rd fastest century in ODIs, and the highest number of sixes in international cricket.
 Wasim Akram at the time of his retirement had taken the most wickets in ODIs.
 Muhammad Yousuf has scored the most Test runs in a calendar year.